episilia/public-documents/EpisiliainMultiCloudEnvironment.md

 Step 1: Create VPC by choosing Virtual Private Cloud service.

-Step 2: Create K8s cluster ACK (container service for Kubernetes) with 3 nodes each node of 4vcpu and 8gb ram and choose the vpc created before while creating cluster.
+Step 2: Create K8s cluster ACK (container service for Kubernetes) with desired number of nodes and resources based on requirement and choose the vpc created before while creating cluster.

 Step 3:  Create bucket by getting into OSS (Object Storage Service) and create a folder.